entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/angular.md

 - `runtime-es2015.js`

 ::: warning Additional Deployment Options
-1. Install the micro frontend from a bundle in the `Entando Component Repository`.
+1. Install the micro frontend from a bundle in the `Local Hub`.
 2. Add the micro frontend to `Entando App Builder`.
 3. Load the micro frontend from an API.
 :::